 How much fat do you need per day?

-The National Institute of Health reports that the USDA recommends that 20% to 35% of daily calories come from fat and the Dietary Guidelines for Americans recommends less than 10% of daily calories per day come from saturated fat.
+The National Institute of Health reports that the USDA recommends about 30% of your daily calories come from fat and the Dietary Guidelines for Americans recommends less than 10% of daily calories per day come from saturated fat.

 How to Count Macros